 - Add oil and turn to coat wings.

-- Sprinkle with cornstarch, if using, and toss to coat until no starch is visible.
+- Sprinkle with cornstarch and toss to coat until no starch is visible.

 - Sprinkle with the Adobo Seasoning, tossing to fully coat wings.

-- Place wings on the baking sheets spacing evenly apart.
+- Place wings on the baking sheet spacing evenly apart.
 If it's too crowded, use 2 baking sheets.

 - Bake for 50 minutes, flipping once halfway through cooking.